number-25/rich_directRNA/README.md

 ## Introduction

-**rich_longTranscriptomics** is a nextflow pipeline that is used for the processing of direct RNA nanopore sequencing data, providing multiple transcript reconstruction options, and quantification with the use of a reference genome, and transcriptome annotation.
+**LongTranscriptomics** is a nextflow pipeline that is used for the processing of direct RNA nanopore sequencing data, providing multiple transcript reconstruction options, and quantification with the use of a reference genome, and transcriptome annotation.

 <!-- Additionally, it performs post transcriptome reconstruction assessment, and recovery. -->

 The pipeline currently _only_ accepts sequencing data from directRNA Oxford